SusmeetJain/dengue_prediction/README.md

 ### Data
 The data has been obtained from *drivenData.org*, it was released as a part of their competition *DengAI*.
 In their own words, driven data hosts "data science competitions to save the world".
 If you are interested in the social impact data can bring about, you must definitely check out their work.
-The basic exploration for this data has been recorded in the ipython notebook **1.EDA.ipynb**.
+The basic exploration for this data has been recorded in the ipython notebook **EDA.ipynb**.

 ### Modelling Approaches